-Here is a quick FishHawk Real Estate Buyers Guide.
-It should give you a good starting place when buying a home.
-Remember this just a quick list and guide, your REALTOR® will assist and guide you through this fun and exciting process.
+Below is a quick FishHawk Real Estate Buyers Guide detailing the home buying process.
+This process should give you a good starting point and idea of what to expect when purchasing a home.
+This is just a quick list and guide.
+I will be working with you to assist and guide you through this fun and exciting process.

 - Begin the Process